geonetwork/doc/source/maintainer-guide/production-use/index.rst

 JNDI is a technology that allows GeoNetwork to delegate the configuration of the database to Tomcat.
 By using JNDI the database can be easily configured without the need to change config files inside the application folder.

-GeoNetwork may run out of database connections, especcially if a catalogue is set up with many harvesters.
+GeoNetwork may run out of database connections, especially if a catalogue is set up with many harvesters.
 You can increase the number of allowed connections (if the database allows it).
 But also consider to set up some periodical monitoring to evaluate if GeoNetwork is running out of connections.
 The catalogue will throw random errors if running low on connections.

 Java container
 --------------

 GeoNetwork requires Java 8.
 The Oracle JRE version 8 is reaching end-of-live, we suggest to use the `openJDK <https://adoptopenjdk.net>`_.

 GeoNetwork arrives with a default container called Jetty.
-Jetty is a powerfull minimal container implementation.
+Jetty is a powerful minimal container implementation.
 If you need more configuration options consider to use Tomcat.
 Other containers can be used, but there are not many user experiences.
 Read more at :ref:`installing-from-war-file`

 If you run Apache in front of Tomcat, make sure to enable `AJP <https://tomcat.apache.org/tomcat-4.0-doc/config/ajp.html>`_, else you may run into page not found errors around login.
 On Apache 2, enable ``mod_proxy_ajp`` and set the ``ProxyPass`` and ``ProxyPassReverse`` on apache2.conf to use the AJP protocol on Tomcat URL and port 8009: